cloudfoundry/bosh-azure-cpi-release/docs/create-service-principal.md

 Install and configure Azure CLI following the documentation [**HERE**](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/).

 **NOTE:**

+* If you already have npm / Node.js installed, run `npm install azure-cli -g`
 * It is suggested to run Azure CLI using Ubuntu Server 14.04 LTS or Windows 10.
 * If you are using Windows, it is suggested that you use **command line** but not PowerShell to run Azure CLI.